Skip to main content

 • Compare total debit and total credit totals before deeper investigation.

 • Use account rows as a starting point for Account Ledger or Journal Entries review.
+If the Trial Balance is out of balance, stop the close process and investigate before relying on the Balance Sheet, Income Statement, or Cash Flow report.

 Start here when numbers feel off If a balance sheet, income statement, AR, AP, or inventory value looks wrong, run the Trial Balance first.
 Then drill into Journal Entries and Account Ledger for the specific account.